Return to the Great Attractor: Strong Evidence for a Steradian-sized Flow Converging at $\sim$70 Mpc within the GA Supercluster and Aligned with the CMB Dipole: Introduction: The Issue

 Detecting departures from pure Hubble flow that build clusters and superclusters\footnote{This is commonly called ``infall'' for the overdensities and ``outflow" for the voids, but is, of course, just the retarding or speeding of the local Hubble expansion.} involves more than a galaxy's `Hubble distance' (Hubble's law + a \emph{redshift}) but also a distance measurement that is \emph{independent} of its redshift. \citet{1977A&A....54..661T} found a good correlation of the speed of the galaxy's rotation with its luminosity (\eg{mass}) that provided such a redshift-independent distance.
 Comparing a galaxy's \emph{observed} velocity to this `\emph{TF-predicted-distance} $\times$ Hubble constant' distance yields its \emph{peculiar velocity}.
 Measurements like these were developed and calibrated by \citet{1980ApJ...237..655A} and \citet{1980ApJ...238..458M} and applied to the Virgo Supercluster by \citet{Aaronson1982}, who measured the Local Group's peculiar velocity as $V_{pec}\sim$~250\kms.
 This amounted to a significant though still minority component of the CMB dipole, in a direction $\sim$40\deg\ from the dipole, leaving the primary component(s) unexplained, presumably the effect of other large-scale structures.

-Coincident with these studies, a group of 7 (including AD), dubbed the ``Seven Samurai" (hereafter, 7S), began an all-sky survey of elliptical galaxies \citep{1988IAUS..130..169F}.
+Coincident with these studies, a group of 7 (including AD), dubbed the ``Seven Samurai" (hereafter, 7S)\footnote{D. Lynden-Bell, S.M.
+Faber, D. Burstein, R.L.
+Davies, A. Dressler, R.J.
+Terlevich, G. Wegner} began an all-sky survey of elliptical galaxies \citep{1988IAUS..130..169F}.
 Its goal was to compare their basic properties --- light, mass, kinematics, and metal-abundance.
 The 7S team was encouraged by a then-common belief that ellipticals could be key in understanding galaxy formation and growth, because they were the simplest galaxies --- a single structure and an old stellar population.
 This turned out to be a mirage, but a different reward came from the expedition.

 The 7S team collected photometric and spectroscopic data from observatories around the world to assemble an all-sky sample of 469 elliptical galaxies and their cousin `S0' galaxies (together, \emph{`early-type')}, with emphasis on carefully calibrating observations from different telescopes/instruments covering the full sky.
 Interesting relationships were found, but an especially useful one --- the \emph{fundamental plane} (FP, \cite{Dressler1987a}, \cite{1987ApJ...313...59D}) --- showed a good relationship of metric-diameter, velocity dispersion, and surface brightness for early-type galaxies in the Coma and Virgo clusters.
 The FP's utility as a distance indicator for elliptical and S0 galaxies --- accurate to $\sim$25\% --- is analogous to that of the Tully-Fisher relation for spiral galaxies.
 When applied to the full sample, 7S found that --- compared to the observations of galaxies in clusters that defined the FP --- there were \emph{significantly larger residuals.} Specifically, comparing FP distances to Hubble distances revealed substantial positive \emph{peculiar motions} for galaxies over a vast part of the southern sky.
 Reinforcing this pattern was a visual map of that extensive area, shown in Figure~\ref{fig:Lahav-sky}: a huge swath of light (each galaxy a white dot) from a vast supercluster, previously unidentified as such.
 Large peculiar motions of $V_{pec}\sim$~500-1500\kms\ pointed in the direction of the supercluster --- close to the direction of the CMB dipole.